Bob Walk

+In his major league career, Walk compiled a 105-81 record and 4.03 earned run average in 350 appearances, 259 of them as a starter.

 Early life

-Born in Van Nuys, California, Walk was raised from birth in Newhall, California.
+Born in Van Nuys, California, Walk was born and raised in Newhall, California.
 He attended Placerita Canyon junior high, and Hart High School.

-When Walk was a teenager, he attended a game at Dodger Stadium and threw a tennis ball from the stands at Houston Astros centerfielder César Cedeño.
-He was charged with battery but ultimately released after promising to the judge that he would not go to Dodger Stadium again.
+When Walk was a teenager, he threw a tennis ball from the stands at Houston Astros centerfielder César Cedeño in a game at Dodger Stadium in Los Angeles.
+The youth was charged with battery but ultimately released after he promised not to frequent the premises again.

-Walk attended College of the Canyons, and was drafted in the third round of the 1976 amateur draft.
+Walk attended College of the Canyons in Santa Clarita, California.
+He was drafted by the Phillies in the third round of the 1976 amateur draft.

 Philadelphia Phillies

-During his rookie season in Philadelphia, Walk won his first six decisions, finished with an 11-7 record and was the winning pitcher in Game One of the 1980 World Series, his Phillies defeating the Kansas City Royals in six games.
+Known for his deliberate pace and extended pitch counts, Walk outlasted opponents more than he overpowered them.
+In his major league debut, the rookie won his first six decisions for the National League champions Phillies en route to an 11-7 record.
+Even though Walk allowed three home runs in the contest, he received credit for a 7-6 victory against the Kansas City Royals in Game One of the 1980 World Series.
+It was his only appearance in the Fall Classic, which saw the Phillies prevail in six games.

 Atlanta Braves

 Walk was traded from the Phillies to the Braves for Gary Matthews on March 25, 1981.
-He bounced between the main club and Triple-A, until being released in March 1984.
+The journeyman pitcher bounced between the parent club and Triple-A Richmond until his release in March, 1984.
+In two-plus seasons in a Braves uniform, Walk recorded a 12-13 record and 4.85 ERA in 45 games.